Criminal Defense in Los Angeles County, California

 It all depends on what type of a warrant it is, who issued it, and the circumstances of the case.
 Your best bet is always to go through an attorney and let your attorney assist you with surrendering the warrant.

 Punishment If Found Guilty Rather Than Taking Plea

-The way the system is set up to work is that you’re supposed to be offered a plea deal that would be much better than if you took the case to trial and lost.
-If you’ve got a particularly tough sentencing judge, you probably don’t want to risk going to trial if there’s a good chance you’re going to be found guilty.
+The system is set up to work because you're supposed to be offered a plea deal that would be much better than if you took the case to trial and lost.
+If you've got an adamant sentencing judge, you probably don't want to risk going to test if there's a good chance you're going to be found guilty.

-If on the other hand, if the judge is fair and reasonable, maybe you do want to take that risk.
-That’s definitely something you want to talk to your criminal defense attorney about before making a decision.
+If the judge is fair and reasonable, maybe you want to take that risk.
+You want to talk to your criminal defense attorney about it before deciding.

 - What Happens After You Resolve Your Criminal Case or Settle It?

 - Speedy Trial Motions In California